stuartcodd5/data_projects_tripleten/README.md

 #### Total Restaurant Popularity By Cost and Total Ratings
 ![image](https://github.com/user-attachments/assets/a38fdc3e-479d-4354-8a21-89b329611569)

 ##### This bar graph shows how many ratings were given to restaurants based on how much they charge for food.

-In this graph, it's shown that people like restaurants where the cost is 200 rupees.
+In this graph, it's shown that people like restaurants where the cost is 200 rupees, which is $2.34 US dollars.
+This leads me to believe that people are more likely to go and purchase cheaper food.
+Sometimes the food can be better, or they want to go to a restaurant chain like McDonald's.

 #### Map of Order Volume in Neighborhoods
 ![image](https://github.com/user-attachments/assets/dc41542c-76ff-4d10-b2ca-01a4957210e1)